SwapnilDaddikar07/request-decryption-middleware/README.md

 http://localhost:8080/api/change-password

 will print

-Decrypted credentials are  {decrypted_123 decrypted_Username 2022-03-28 01:22:02.605495 +0530 IST}
+**Decrypted credentials are  {decrypted_123 decrypted_Username 2022-03-28 01:22:02.605495 +0530 IST}**

-it shows the values from the request are replaced by "decrypted_" before reaching the controll.er
+it shows the values from the request are replaced by "decrypted_" before reaching the controller.
+It would simulate an actual decryption call.